 Learn What We’re Doing to Stay Safe

 At Belmont Village the health and safety of our residents and our team members are always our top priorities.
 From the start of the COVID-19 pandemic, we have worked with leading University experts in epidemiology and infectious disease management, and we’ve closely followed the guidelines of the CDC and state and local health officials.
-Through our policies, the tremendous efforts of our teams, the cooperation of our residents and the support of our families, we are making every effort to limit exposure to the virus and protect the health of our communities.
+Through the tremendous efforts of our teams, the cooperation of our residents and the support of our families, we are making every effort to limit exposure to the virus and protect the health of our communities.

 Below are some of the steps we’ve taken to prevent and protect, along with some of the creative efforts our teams are making to keep our residents connected and engaged mentally, physically and spiritually, which we understand is so important to overall health and wellbeing.

 - Limiting community entry to essential visitors only (those necessary for resident care and community operations)